DIY Career Audit

 Yet, for some reason, something begins to feel off.

-At this stage, your shadow will provide all sorts of strategies, rationalizations, to ensure that you continue on your path to success and also your measure of burnout and/or depression.
+At this stage, your shadow will provide all sorts of strategies and rationalizations to help you deal with your inner dissonance.

 At some point, the invisible link between external success and personal fulfillment breaks.
 The fundamental promise of a career—that success leads to happiness—stops working.

 Beyond a certain threshold, higher earnings, more promotions, and greater recognition no longer bring deeper satisfaction.
-In fact, it often gets worse.
+But why?

 Why do so many start their careers with excitement and hope, only to hit their forties feeling empty?